yunastrian/bot-rps-game/README.md

 # bot-rps-game
-I put my heart, energy and mind into developing this bot.
+I put my heart, energy, and mind into developing this bot.
 After that time, finally I have succeeded in developing a bot that can always win in rock, paper, scissor games.
 Do you dare to challenge my bot?

 # How to Use
 You can use `h` flag to see what's the options are.